flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeApps
-### <p>Requests a description of a specified set of apps.</p> <note> <p>This call accepts only one resource-identifying parameter.</p> </note> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Show, Deploy, or Manage permissions level for the stack, or an attached policy that explicitly grants permissions.
-For more information about user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+<blockquote><p>Requests a description of a specified set of apps.</p> <note> <p>This call accepts only one resource-identifying parameter.</p> </note> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Show, Deploy, or Manage permissions level for the stack, or an attached policy that explicitly grants permissions.
+For more information about user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_